yoavram/curveball/CONTRIBUTING.md

 ```
 ### Review changes

-When you are finished changing the source code (or docs), check that everything is commited:
+When you are finished changing the source code (or docs), check that everything is committed:

 ```
 git status